ever-co/handbook/benefits-and-perks.md

 The company pays 100% of the MultiSport card (https://benefitsystems.bg) which provides access or discounts for over 900 sport facilities in Bulgaria.

+#### Birthday Day Off

+Starting from 01.01.2020, all employees can take 1 fully paid day off on the official Birthday date

 #### Ever Holiday Gift

 Every year, at the end of December, Ever gives a thank-you gift to the employees, delivered into the office.